napari/napari/README.md

 ## mission, values, and roadmap

 For more information about our plans for `napari` you can read our [mission and values statement](./docs/developers/MISSION_AND_VALUES.md), which includes more details on our vision for supporting a plugin ecosystem around napari.
-We also have a [roadmap](./docs/developers/ROADMAP_0_3.md) that captures current development priorities within the project
+We also have a [roadmap](./docs/developers/ROADMAP_0_3.md) that captures current development priorities within the project.

 ## contributing